Code-Institute-Submissions/nissan-skyline-r34-gt-r/README.md

   • The Videos section

   o We’re in the video era and, when it comes to the automotive industry, this kind of visual content became specifically important.
-The videos on this page are four very good reviews of the R34 on YouTube by Throttle House, Top Gear, Donut Media and Speedhunters, all of them respected car channels with a great presence online – these videos are iFramed on this page.
+The videos on this page are four very good reviews of the R34 on YouTube by Throttle House, Top Gear, Donut Media and Speedhunters, all of them respected car channels with a great presence online – these videos are iFramed on this section of the website.
 All four videos can be watched and fully controlled by the user (play/pause, go backwards, go forward, etc.), regardless of them being watched in full screen or not.
 There's also an option on the iFrames of watching them directly on YouTube (in this case, the YouTube page will open in a new tab so the user doesn't leave the website).

   [Screenshot of the Videos section here](assets/docs/screenshot-videos.PNG)